Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Preliminaries

 \subsection{Ingredients}

+We will use the following well-known result for inserting vertices: \begin{lemma} [See Floyd-Warshall Algorithm \cite{floyd, warshall}] Given a graph $G \backslash C$, where $C \subset V$ of size $\Delta$, and given its distance matrix $D$ in $G \backslash C$.
+There is an algorithm that computes the distance matrix of $G$ in $O(\Delta n ^ 2)$ time and $O(n ^ 2)$ space. \end{lemma}

 Given a hop limit $h$, the single source $h$-hop shortest paths can be computed in $O(n ^ 2h)$ time using the famous Bellman–Ford algorithm.
-We can modify the algorithm so that it computes the shortest paths through a set of centers: \begin{lemma} Given a graph $G = \langle \ver, \e \rangle$ of $n$ vertices.
+We can modify the algorithm so that it computes the shortest paths through a set of centers: \begin{lemma} Given a graph $G := \langle \ver, \e \rangle$ of $n$ vertices.
 Let $C \subset \ver$ be a set of centers.
-For a starting vertex $s$ and a hop limit $h$, there is a procedure $\textsc{BellmanFordThroughCenter}(s, G, C, h)$ that computes for each destination $t$ the shortest among paths between $s$ and $t$ through $C$ with a hop at most $h$ in $\tilde O(n ^ 2h)$ time and $\tilde O(n ^ 2)$ space. \end{lemma} \begin{proof} In order to force paths to pass through a center in $C$, we split each vertex $v$ into $(v, 0)$ and $(v, 1)$ where the second parameter is $1$ if and only if we visited at least one vertex in $C$.
+For a starting vertex $s$ and a hop limit $h$, there is a procedure $\textsc{BellmanFordThroughCenter}(s, G, C, h)$ that computes for each destination $t$ the shortest among paths between $s$ and $t$ through $C$ with a hop at most $h$ in $\tilde O(n ^ 2h)$ time and $\tilde O(n ^ 2)$ space. \end{lemma} \begin{proof} In order to force paths through a center in $C$, we split each vertex $v$ into $(v, 0)$ and $(v, 1)$ where the second parameter is $1$ if and only if we visited at least one vertex in $C$.
 We copy each edge from $u$ to $v$ into two edges from $(u, 0)$ to $(v, 0)$ and $(u, 1)$ to $(v, 1)$, respectively.
 If $v \in C$, we also add an edge from $(u, 0)$ to $(v, 1)$.
-We can simply run the algorithm on this new graph to force the paths to pass through $C$. \end{proof} In Gutenberg and Wilff-Nilsen's paper they introduced a data structure that can store the output paths in $\tilde O(n)$ space, but this will be unnecessary for our algorithm.
+To force the paths to pass through $C$, we can simply run the algorithm on this new graph from $(s, 0)$ and for each destination $t$, we take the final distance to $(t, 1)$. \end{proof} The output paths can easily be stored in $O(nh)$ space.
+In Gutenberg and Wulff-Nilsen's paper, they introduced a data structure that can store all the output paths in $\tilde O(n)$ space, but this will be unnecessary for our algorithm.